Filing your tax return should not be as intimidating as it seems. Here's how to do it.

 Select assessment year: Select 2023-24 as the assessment year and the online option to file your return.

 Choose the appropriate ITR form: Salaried individuals who do not have any taxable capital gains can select the form ITR-1 (a simpler two-page form), while those who also have capital gains need to opt for the form ITR-2.
 Select the 'Taxable income is more than basic exemption limit' option as the reason for filing the return.

-Select relevant schedules: The portal will now throw a list of numerous schedules spread across five categories with a description of each.
-Go through their descriptions and select the check box against the schedule that applies to you.
-Here is an illustrative list along with some guidance on schedules that are likely to be applicable in most cases.
+Select relevant schedules: The portal will now throw a list of numerous schedules spread across five categories (General, Income, Deductions, Tax and Others) with a description of each.
+Go through their descriptions and select the checkbox against the schedule that applies to you, such as Salary, Capital Gains, TDS, etc.

 Skip the questions: The portal will now start asking questions to submit the details in relevant schedules.
 Skip them and all the schedules will get automatically pre-filled on the basis of the information with the Income Tax Department.
 The link would be on the left side at the bottom of the screen.

 Verify the pre-filled data: Start opening the schedules one by one, compare and check the pre-filled data and make changes wherever required.
 Most of the required figures will be available in the documents that we have collected in the initial stage, like Form 16, etc. After putting in the required details and checking the pre-filled data, click on the 'confirm' tab.
 A green tick mark would appear in front of the selected schedule.

 Preview your return: Here you can preview the return filed by you and make any changes wherever required.

 Validate: On proceeding further, the portal would validate all the details submitted by you and would automatically list down the errors, if any.
 Click on the errors in the list to correct them and submit your return.